ifish12/TwitterVulcan/README.md

 ---

 If there are any problems feel free to email me(email is on the contact page of my website) if you have any issues with this and I'll gladly take it down.

+---

+I realize the name "Sparrow" is already the name of an OS X application.
+I didn't plan to release it with that name, or release it at all.
+Again, if you have issues, I'll gladly remove it!